provectus/swiss-army-kube/QUICKSTART.md

 ### Project Structure (Example Directory)

-The `swiss-army-kube/examples` directory are a boilerplates for your projects, use them as a template.
-You can rename it to your project name for convenience.
-Make as many projects as you need by cloning and modifying this directory.
+The `swiss-army-kube/examples` directory contains project examples that you can use as boilerplates to start your new projects.
+Pick one, rename it to your project name for convenience, and modify the directory as required.
+This way you can create as many projects as you need really fast.

 To configure your project cluster for deployment, just [include modules](./modules) that you need and [set variables](./examples/CONFIGURE.md) in the `.tf` files before deploying your EKS cluster with Terraform commands.